ProgrammableEric/web_development_learning_tracker/React_note.md

 -  **Three design patterns:**
     - Stateful parent passing information to a stateless, child component.
    -  Stateless child component update the state of the parent component. ( by passing and calling the event handler )
-   - Child components update sibling components
+   - Child components update sibling components (thru parent passing)

 - A component should never update its own `this.props`.
 - **A React component should use  `props`  to store information that can be changed, but can only be changed by a  _different_  component.**